-Up until now, the term startup has still been mostly associated with the United States, to be precise, with the Silicon Valley.
-This is likely going to change, since the Asian business ownership rate has been increasing steadily, holding its own share of success stories.
-For instance, one of the most successful new companies in China "Ant Financial" has already been funded with about 14 billion U.S. dollars.
-In 2018, China's internet sector had 45 unicorn companies.
-In India, the business-wide funding of startups amounted to 13.7 billion U.S. dollars in 2017.
-This trend can not only be witnessed in major emerging economies such as India and China.
+The Asia Pacific countries have begun to showcase their business style with an increasing number of successful new businesses.
+Interestingly, one of the most successful new companies in China is startup "Ant Financial", which has already been funded with over 19.14 billion U.S. dollars.
+In 2018, China's internet sector had 45 unicorn companies (startups with a value of at least one billion U.S dollars).
+India also followed China’s success rate, in which the business-wide funding of startups amounted to 13.7 billion U.S. dollars in 2017.
+This trend is also mirrored in other Asia Pacific economies.
 In Southeast Asian countries, new companies are founded on a daily basis.
-To name a few, Gojek and Tokopedia are two local startups who have already earned the market valuation of an unicorn and thus are able to compete on an international level as well.
+Grab, Gojek, and Tokopedia are just some of the local startups which have already earned the title of a unicorn.
+Thus, they are able to compete on an international level.

-Ultimately, it is not the country itself, but rather the demand on the market and the business environment, that determines whether a startup can be successful.
-While the product demand is market driven, various criteria can be used to compare the business environment internationally: On the one hand, there is the Ease of Doing Business Index of the World Economic Forum, which compares countries annually according to criteria related to different market entry and company operation.
-In Asia Pacific countries, Singapore has always ranked among the leaders over the past few years, followed by South Korea and Australia.
-On the other hand, surveys among business founders have revealed perceptions on the startup environment in different countries.
-These surveys do not only give better insights into the working environment, but also show individual drivers for founding a startup.
-According to one of those surveys, only 28.9 percent out of two thousand entrepreneurs in India said that the reason for starting a business was the lack of alternatives in the labor market.
+Ultimately, it is not the country itself, but rather the demand on the market and the business environment, which determines whether a startup can be successful.
+While the product demand is market driven, various criteria can be used to compare the business environment internationally.
+The Ease of Doing Business Index by the World Bank Group compares countries annually according to criteria related to different market entries and company operations.
+In Asia Pacific countries, Singapore has always ranked highly of the ASEAN states.
+Furthermore, surveys among business founders have revealed perceptions on the startup environment in different countries.
+These surveys do not only give better insights into the working environment, but also show individual motivations for founding a startup.